 Another PM will own the budgeting role for the entire portfolio and work with the development team on resource allocation and timelines for all products.

 What might this look like in practice?
 One model is to build a balanced product team consisting of a business product manager, a technical product manager, a design product manager, and a growth product manager.

 This product team structure can work well for some companies because they can develop high levels of domain expertise on various aspects of their products and market.
-A risk of using this model, however, is that if one product manager leaves, the entire team might be left without whatever domain knowledge that PM had.
+However, a risk of using this model is that if one product manager leaves, the entire team might be left without whatever domain knowledge that PM had.
 This could undermine all products until the company can replace that PM’s expertise.

 The best example we’ve seen of this product team structure is the product squad, popularized by Spotify.
 We’ve even written about how the Spotify Squad model could help improve your development.

 This type of product team is cross-functional, meaning each team consists of a small group of developers and a product owner.
-This team will work on a specific functional area of the product line—they will develop domain expertise that can serve multiple products across the company’s product portfolio.
+This team will work on a specific functional area of the product line—they will develop domain expertise that can serve multiple products across its product portfolio.

 These characteristics can be applied to different types of product teams.
 But what makes the squad model different is that each squad has the autonomy to release its work to the market (and autonomy is one of the traits of high-performing product teams).
-No executive stakeholder approval is necessary.
-No red tape.
-The squad develops new code, tests it until the team is satisfied, and then pushes it to the live product.
+No executive stakeholder approval is necessary—no red tape.
+Instead, the squad develops new code, tests it until the team is satisfied, and then pushes it to the live product.

 You can find another example of this model in Amazon’s “two-pizza” team structure.
 Amazon’s goal is to keep its internal teams lean and able to move quickly.
 The name comes from the idea that no team should be so big that two pizzas couldn’t feed everyone if they gathered for an evening meeting or work session.